VB6Hobbyst7/psycho-clippy/readme.md

-AIR app that bounces Clippy around and dispatches AttentionEvents.
+An AIR application that connects to the NeuroSky MindWave and presents an assistant who reminds users to pay attention.